xieyidi/xieyidi/readme.txt

-git is a version control system git is free to student third change
+1line:it is a version control system
+2line:git is free to student
+3line:third change
+4line:change master branch